 What Makes Digital X-Rays Different?

 With traditional film X-rays, radiation passes through your mouth and exposes a piece of film.
 The image is fixed chemically, then dried and viewed on a light box.
-It works, but it takes time, uses more radiation, and the images can’t be easily enlarged or adjusted.
+It works, but it takes time, uses more radiation, and the images cannot be easily enlarged or adjusted.

 The Safety Advantage: Less Radiation